-Core product segments are universal life, high cash value traditional life and individual variable annuities.
-Non-core segments include group annuities, individual fixed annuities and term life.
+Core product segments are universal life, high cash value traditional life, and individual variable annuities.
+Non-core segments include group annuities, individual fixed annuities, and term life.
 Darwin enhanced its universal life products to better suit the consumers' insurance, estate and business planning needs and also introduced UL with secondary guarantees.

 Darwin has pursued an aggressive organic growth strategy focusing on individual life and individual variable annuities through expanding and enhancing distribution channel and sales growth.
 Darwin distributes life products primarily through career agents, banks, and direct marketing channels.
 The traditional agency channel utilizes a variable cost structure with compensation incentives, which promotes strong persistency.
 Bank-owned life insurance (BOLI) products are marketed through independent marketing organizations that specialize in the BOLI market.
-In 2008 Darwin expanded annuity distribution into financial institutions.
-Darwin's distribution strategy has been to add major new outlets, penetrate existing outlets and to expand the agency distribution by 2-3 regional offices per year.
+In 2011 Darwin expanded annuity distribution into financial institutions.
+Darwin's distribution strategy has been to add major new outlets, penetrate existing outlets and expand the agency distribution by 2 - 3 regional offices per year.
 Both the agent and institutional distribution expansions required a significant investment.

 Agent service remains important.
-Customer focus creates a change in perspective that is critical in administrative and underwriting practices which translate into consumer value and expected higher profits.
+Customer focus creates a change in perspective that is critical in administrative and underwriting practices, which then translates into consumer value and expected higher profits.
 A disciplined operation strategy was split into separate operational strategies for pricing, underwriting, investments, financial reporting, claims, reinsurance, technology, corporate governance and risk management.

-Over the past decade Darwin had become an innovator in service - providing wealth management solutions to individuals - including expertise in design and distribution of tax-sheltered or tax-minimizing strategies such as estate planning and small business owner succession planning.
-Darwin invested in technology and staff to service both the customer and distribution channels (such as new administrative and reporting platforms), implemented an imaging and automated workflow system, and established a team so that a human answers the phone within 4 rings 95% of the time.
-This attention on customer focus and attention to service sets them apart from their peer group and supports an aggressive organic growth strategy.
+Over the past decade Darwin has become an innovator in service - providing wealth management solutions to individuals - including expertise in design and distribution of tax-sheltered or taxminimizing strategies such as estate planning and small business owner succession planning.
+Darwin has invested in technology and staff to service both the customer and distribution channels (such as new administrative and reporting platforms), implemented an imaging and automated workflow system, and established a team so that a human answers the phone within 4 rings 95% of the time.
+This attention on customer focus and attention to service sets the company apart from its peer group and supports an aggressive organic growth strategy.

 Darwin offers a broad array of competitive products with customization for specific distribution channels.
 Darwin has not pursued a first-to-market strategy but has developed competency to be a fast follower and replicate new product designs in the market.
 Darwin sometimes lacks the expertise to replicate processes and infrastructure.
-They have invested heavily in front end distributing, issuing and processing of new business.
-They have built strong relationships with the agency and institutional distribution channels.
-Darwin utilizes a variable cost distribution structure and has a growing sales force in geographic breadth and depth.
+The company has invested heavily in front end distributing, issuing and processing of new business.
+It has built strong relationships with the agency and institutional distribution channels.
+Darwin utilizes a variable cost distribution structure and has a sales force that has grown in geographic breadth and depth.